-A lot of people say to me “you’re so brave, for having lost your Dad and doing x and y and z” or the revised version of simply, “You’re so brave.”
+A lot of people say to me “you’re so brave, for having lost your Dad and doing x and y and z” or the revised version of “You’re so brave.”

-In six years I’ve only felt brave a handful of times.
+But in six years I’ve only felt brave a handful of times.

 It’s still hard.
 I still cry, but for different reasons now… I feel happy.
 I feel scared that something terrible will follow.
 I feel as though my life with my Dad was a lifetime ago.
 I feel as though who I was at 16 and who I am now are two entirely different people.
 My Dad doesn’t know me now, he’s missing out.
 I need his advice.
 I know he’d say something funny.
 His favourite song is on the radio.

 I still have to deal with it, as Mary states in her article, there’s always a reminder of a person.
 You never forget, only remember.
 It’s inescapable.

 I’ve dealt with my loss, my grief, it just doesn’t go away, and I sometimes forget that it can never go away.
 It just evolves.

 It’s part of me that’s along for the journey, and while you may not see it – I may seem brave – I’m just living the adventure of life, growing each day as I live with a loss.